 ACNMWA received notification that its FY14 Collaborative Project Support Grant request to the Arkansas Arts Council was approved in the amount of $6,510.
 The grant will help provide an educational component for the current touring exhibition of Arkansas Champion Trees: An Artist’s Journey, Drawings by Linda W. Palmer.
 The grant must be matched dollar for dollar by collaborative partners: individuals, corporations, and foundation donations.
 The exhibit and this component are supported only in part by the Arkansas Arts Council, an agency of the Department of Arkansas Heritage and by the National Endowment for the Arts.

 The Arkansas Women to Watch Exhibition featuring "inventive textile-based works" began touring the state February 2013 at the Arts and Science Center for Southeast Arkansas in Pine Bluff and will be hosted at a variety of exhibit venues through February 2014.
 The exhibit features the work of five artists selected by curator Caroline S. Brown: Louise Halsey of Little Rock, Barbara Cade of Hot Springs, Jennifer Libby Fay (formerly of Rogers), Jane Hartfield of Fort Smith, and Deborah Kuster of Conway.
 Halsey was chosen by the National Museum of Women in the Arts to show her work in the exhibition High Fiber: Women to Watch 2012 in Washington, D.C. which was on view from November 2, 2012 - January 6, 2013.
-The next stop for the exhibit will be at the University of the Ozarks in Clarksville from September 4 - October 22, 2013.
+The final stop for the exhibit will be at the Butler Center in Little Rock from December 13, 2013 - February 22, 2014.
+The opening reception will be held from 5-8 p.m. on Friday, December 13, 2013.